 - Is there any realistic shot LeBron winds up with the Lakers or Warriors?

 The Cavaliers may need name tags the next time they play.
 Owner Dan Gilbert and general manager Koby Altman gave the team a drastic makeover on Thursday by acquiring Jordan Clarkson, Larry Nance Jr., George Hill, and Rodney Hood at the NBA trade deadline.
 The four players instantly make Cleveland younger, quicker, and more athletic, and have the Cavs well positioned to advance to the Eastern Conference Finals for the fourth consecutive year — assuming they gel on the court in time.

 The Cavs’ aggressive deals received high marks from most of the league, but are they enough to keep LeBron James in Cleveland when his deal expires at the end of the season?
-Bovada doesn’t think so.
-The online sportsbook has set the odds for King James’ next destination and believes the 15-time All-Star is more likely to suit up for the Rockets in 2018-19.
+Oddsmakers don’t think so.
+They set the odds for King James’ next destination and believe the 15-time All-Star is more likely to suit up for the Rockets in 2018-19.